Illumina/manta/README.md

 cmake 2.8.0+ is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.56.0 or newer.

+#### Address Sanitizer

+The build system offers first-class support for google address sanitizer when a supporting compiler is detected.
+To use this mode, start a fresh installation process with the additional configure option `--build-type=ASan`, extending from the configuration example in the above build instructions, use:

+    ../manta-A.B.C.release_src/src/configure --jobs=4 --prefix=/path/to/install --build-type=ASan

 #### Windows development support

 Manta does not link or run on windows.
 However, the build system does